hexclock/HexClock/README.md

 Ultimate goal is to get this tweetable, 8 characters left.

 The repo contains a history of previous attempts to document our progression.

+Rules are that we have to keep it just as the original is, minus the weird centreing.